s-ccs/project_leftrightbias/typst-paper/main.typ

   ),
   // Insert your abstract after the colon, wrapped in brackets.
   // Example: `abstract: [This is my abstract...]`
   abstract: [
-    (abstract for ecvp)

    A common task to investigate early visual attention is to provide participants with a choice between two stimuli.
-When such choice tasks allow for eye-movements in order to assess overt attention, reports emerged that indicated a spatial bias towards first saccading the left stimulus, ranging from \~65% up to \~90%.
+When such choice tasks allow for eye-movements to assess overt attention, reports emerged that indicated a spatial bias towards saccading first to the left stimulus, ranging from biases of \~65% up to \~90%.
 Here, we replicate this finding and extend it to non-horizontal stimulus arrangements.
 In an eye-tracking study (n=23), we (1) replicate the left-right bias with \~80% left-preference, (2) describe a novel vertical bias with an \~80% up-preference, and (3) find a specific diagonal placement of the stimuli that shows no spatial bias.
-The third finding suggests, that we can improve the dynamic range (and hence statistical power) in investigations of early attentional effects.
+This reduced bias allows to improve the dynamic range (and hence statistical power) in the study of attentional effects.
 Based on a Bradley-Terry logistic regression simulation, we theoretically could gain small (\~5%, at \~65% bias) to decent (\~30%, at \~80% bias) to large (\~300% at \~90% bias) power improvements — simply by changing the spatial arrangement of the two stimuli.
-Taken together, we provide a better description of spatial biases between two stimuli, and present a practical modification to the 2-AFC paradigm that can substantially improve the power of visual attention studies.
+In summary, we provide a better description of spatial biases between two stimuli and present a practical modification to the two choice paradigm that can substantially improve the power of visual attention studies.
   ],
   keywords: ("left-right bias", "spatial bias", "2-AFC", "eye tracking", "attention"),
   date: "4th December, 2024",